What Is Vapor Intrusion?

-Vapor intrusion occurs when volatile chemicals from contaminated groundwater and/or soil is present below a building.
+Vapor intrusion occurs when volatile chemicals from contaminated groundwater and/or soil are present below a building.
 These chemicals can produce vapors that migrate through the subsurface and into indoor air spaces.

 In some cases, the vapors can accumulate within the building and increase to levels that may pose a health and safety risk.
 According to the EPA, testing for vapor intrusion can be challenging due to the potential presence of some of the very same chemicals within the building– therefore making it challenging to determine the source of chemical emission.